 |Cancer||Examples of principal carcinogenic occupational exposures|

-Asbestos; silica; nickel; indoor radon; diesel fumes; environmental tobacco smoke (ETS) at the workplace; production and refining of: arsenic, beryllium, cadmium, aluminium and chromium; mining of uranium; copper smelting; iron and steel founding; vineyard workers; roofers; asphalt workers; painters; welders (see this article on the verywell website: Occupation as a cause of lung cancer)
+Asbestos; silica; nickel; indoor radon; diesel fumes; wood dust; environmental tobacco smoke (ETS) at the workplace; production and refining of: arsenic, beryllium, cadmium, aluminium and chromium; mining of uranium; copper smelting; iron and steel founding; vineyard workers; roofers; asphalt workers; painters; welders (see this article on the verywell website: Occupation as a cause of lung cancer)

 Diesel fumes; 2-naphtylamine; benzidine; 4-aminobipheyl; manufacturing of: magenta, auramine, p-chloro-o-toluidine, pigment chromate, and dyes; sythetic latex production; tyre curing; calendar operatives; reclaim; cable makers; gas-retort workers; painters